-Figure 1: The Structure of the Global Arrays library on the Cray XT5
+Fig. 1 The structure of the global arrays library on the Cray XT5

-The structure of GA is shown in Figure 1.
-The application (in our case NWChem) uses only the GA interfaces, a message passing wrapper (to initialize the message passing library), and the MA layer.
+The structure of NWChem application, on top of the GA library, is shown in Fig. 1.
+The application (in our case NWChem) uses only the GA interfaces, a message passing wrapper (to initialize the message passing library), and the Memory Allocator (MA) layer.
 The rest of the elements seen in the figure are not exposed to the user application.
-The highlighted area in the figure shows the primary components of GA: the Distributed Array layer (DA), ARMCI, and the Memory Allocator (MA).
+The highlighted area in the figure shows the primary components of GA library: the Distributed Array layer (DA), ARMCI, and the MA.
 MA provides simple interfaces to allocate "local" memory.
-We will further describe the DA layer, the GA programming interfaces, and ARMCI.
+We will further describe the DA layer, the GA interfaces, and ARMCI.
+The GA interfaces expose the distributed array layer to the application.